-California Evidence Code § 782 EC is an exception to the Rape Shield Law that permits defendants to attack their accusers’ credibility with evidence of their sexual past.
+Evidence Code § 782 EC is an exception to California’s Rape Shield Law in which defendants are permitted to attack their accusers’ credibility with evidence of their past sexual conduct.
 But before this evidence can be admitted, the defendant must file a written motion under seal, and the judge must hold a hearing to determine whether the evidence is important enough to admit.

 The full text of the statute reads as follows: